douganger/flask-ipfilter/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/545d4bfe0bee4a47a7235b4f2205bae1)](https://www.codacy.com/gh/douganger/flask-ipfilter/dashboard)

 Flask-IPFilter is a simple Flask extension to limit access to a site to certain IP addresses.
-The current implementation is a minimal proof of concept with some important limitations:
+The current implementation is a minimal proof of concept with one important limitation:

--   IP addresses and networks must be whitelisted.
-All hosts are blocked by default.
-There is currently no blacklist mode to allow hosts by default.

 -   The current implementation trusts the X-Forwarded-For header and uses the last IP address in that header if multiple IP addresses are listed.